code4recovery/spec/README.md

 `timezone` is an optional string in [tz database format](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) e.g. `America/New_York`.

 `types` is an optional array of standardized meeting types.
-See the types section below.
+See the [types section](#meeting-types) below.

+`languages` is an required array of one or more standardized interface languages.
+See the [languages section](#languages) below.
+If language is not specified, the Meeting Guide importer may add a default language to your meeting.

 `notes` is an optional long text field to hold additional details about the meeting.
 Line breaks are ok, but HTML will be stripped.